gmagic10/slate/source/index.html.md

 ## Login

-> The above command returns JSON structured like this:
+> The API return JSON structured like this:

 ```json
 {